smotrjashka/SneakGame/README.md

 May be in future I will make more complex level idea

+Than I changed the speed increasing.
+Sincerelly, its a hight speed for scope 15, for example.
+And I think little bit more and start to change speed only for new level.
+For me, its good idea))

+After that I saw part of code where we place food, particulary the coordinat check!
+It potential bug.
+We place the food and only after that we grow the body.
+But check contains only body, not a new + 1 squear.
+Or if we imagine that in our model during food place we go ahead, than we need to avoid the next squaer for "automatice eating" food.
+Thats why I made a decision to expand the proibiden area for new food.

 ## Dependencies for Running Locally
 * cmake >= 3.7
   * All OSes: [click here for installation instructions](https://cmake.org/install/)